jerichomata/MovieDB/README.md

 ```

 <br/>
-    - You may use this login credential:
+    - You may use this login credential or register and the registered credentials will be reflected on the live demo:
 <br/>
         email: "test@moviedb.com"
 <br/>